AutoLogicTechnology/contractor-check-list/README.md

 - Get an indemnity insurance policy
     - Potentially a legal/contractual requirement (confirmation needed)
     - Price is based on your business and income
-    - Your agency/contract might have specific requirements of your insurance. heck this out before purchasing
+    - Your agency/contract might have specific requirements of your insurance.
+Check this out before purchasing
     - Can range between £300 - £1,000+ per year

 ## Optional Steps